site15/my-dashboard/web/TECHNICAL_DOCUMENTATION.md

 ### Prerequisites
 - Node.js 22.x
-- PostgreSQL database (Neon recommended)
+- PostgreSQL database (Neon recommended, or use Docker Compose for local development)
 - Telegram bot for authentication (optional for local development)

 ### Environment Variables